AdobeDocs/experience-platform.en/help/rtcdp/destinations/adobe-ecid-extension.md

 ---
-title: Quantum Metric extension
+title: Experience Cloud ID Service extension
-seo-title: Quantum Metric extension
+seo-title: Experience Cloud ID Service extension
-description: THe Quantum Metric extension is an analytics destination in Adobe Real-time Customer Data Platform.
+description: The Experience Cloud ID Service extension is a personalization destination in Adobe Real-time Customer Data Platform.
 For more information about the extension functionality, see the extension page on Adobe Exchange.
-seo-description: The Quantum Metric extension is an analytics destination in Adobe Real-time Customer Data Platform.
+seo-description: The Experience Cloud ID Service extension is a personalization destination in Adobe Real-time Customer Data Platform.
 For more information about the extension functionality, see the extension page on Adobe Exchange.
 ---

-# Quantum Metric Extension {#quantum-metric-extension}
+# Experience Cloud ID Service extension {#adobe-ecid-extension}

 ## Overview {#overview}

-Quantum Metric's integration with Adobe Launch facilitates codeless deployment of Quantum Metric's data collection tag.
-In addition, this extension offers the ability to capture Launch Data Elements containing useful information from the Quantum Metric API.
+This extension implements the Experience Cloud ID Service, which identifies visitors across all Experience Cloud solutions.

-Quantum Metric is an analytics extension in Adobe Real-time Customer Data Platform.
-For more information about the extension functionality, see the extension page on [Adobe Exchange](https://exchange.adobe.com/experiencecloud.details.101535.quantum-metric-extension-for-adobe-launch.html).
+Experience Cloud ID Service is a personalization extension in Adobe Real-time Customer Data Platform.
+For more information about the extension functionality, see the [Experience Cloud ID Service extension page](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/id-service-extension/overview.html) in Experience Platform Launch documentation.

 This destination is an Experience Platform Launch extension.
 For more information about how Launch extensions work in Adobe Real-time CDP, see [Experience Platform Launch extensions overview](/help/rtcdp/destinations/experience-platform-launch-extensions.md).

 ## Prerequisites {#prerequisites}